Updated on by Kate Gordon

 The following article is a beginner’s guide to iPaaS.
-I work with Cyclr, but not for Cyclr, so writing this guide has been a good way to deepen my understanding of what iPaaS is, how it works, and where you might need it.
+I work with Cyclr, but not for Cyclr.
+So writing this guide has been a good way to deepen my understanding of what iPaaS is, how it works, and where you might need it.

-If you’re looking to integrate disparate software solutions in your business, then you might have heard of iPaaS.
+If you’re looking to integrate disparate software solutions into your business, then you might have heard of iPaaS.
 But understanding what it does and how it can help your business can take a bit of digging.
 We’ve put together a guide to what is it, why might you need it and when you should use it.

 Apps are Everywhere

 Let’s start with apps.
-Everyone has them: from consumers on their phones to businesses who rely on third party apps and programs for their everyday operations, internally and externally with customers.
+Everyone has them: from consumers on their phones to businesses who rely on third-party apps and programs for their everyday operations, internally and externally with customers.